auth0/docs/articles/protocols/saml/saml-configuration/selecting-between-multiple-idp.md

 ---
 description: How to use Home Realm Discovery with SAML
+tags:
+  - saml
+  - home-realm-discovery
 ---

 # Select from Multiple Identity Providers